 While current results are encouraging, they are however limited in performance by the low amount of information available to the scheduler.
 We look forward to extend ongoing work by progressively increasing application and network knowledge (by technical mechanisms like profiling or monitoring or by more sophisticated methods like learning).
 It is also important to anticipate on application resource usage in terms of compute units, memory as well as network and I/Os to efficiently schedule a mix of applications with different profiles.
 For instance, a simple solution is to partition the jobs as "communication intensive" or "low communications".
 Such a tag could be achieved by the users them selves or obtained by learning techniques.
-We could then schedule low communications jobs using leftover spaces while taking care of high communication jobs.
-More sophisticated options are possible, for instance those that use more detailed communication patterns and networking models.
+We could then schedule low communications jobs using leftover spaces while taking care of high communication patterns and networking models.
 Such options would leverage the work proposed in Section 4.2 for gathering application traces.